adiktiv-technologies/obsidian-kreativ/README.md

 - **Idea Generation**: Use prompts to generate ideas, outlines, or even draft content for your projects.
 - **Note Connections**: Discover and create links between notes based on their content for a more interconnected knowledge base.

-## Getting Started

-To use the `Obsidian Kreativ` plugin, follow these steps:

-1. Ensure you have Obsidian installed.
-2. Download the plugin from our [GitHub repository](https://github.com/adiktiv-technologies/obsidian-kreativ).
-3. Follow the installation instructions provided in the repository to add the plugin to your Obsidian environment.

-## Usage
+## Pre-requisites

-After installation, access the plugin through the Obsidian interface:

-1. Open a note and use the command palette (`Ctrl+P` or `Cmd+P`) to activate LLM features.
-2. Choose the desired action (e.g., summarize, generate idea, connect notes).
-3. Interact with the prompts as needed to get the most out of your notes.
+To integrate [Ollama](https://ollama.ai/) or [Jan](https://jan.ai/) with your system, follow these general steps.
+Ensure the specific installation instructions for each LLM are consulted, as details may vary.

+1. **Install Ollama or Jan:** Follow the specific installation guide provided with each tool.
+2. **Find the Host IP Address:** Identify the IP address of the host machine.
+3. **Configure Your Tools:** Input the host's IP address in your application's settings to connect it with the installed LLM.

+Remember, the detailed installation process and configurations are described within the tools' documentation.

 ## Support